-- imidacloprid (Provado 1.6F) at 4 to 8 fl oz/a.
-REI 12 hr.
+- imidacloprid (Prey 1.6F, Nuprid 1.6F) at 4 to 8 fl oz/A. REI 12 hr.
 PHI 7 days.
 Warning: Toxic to bees.
 Do not use until pollination is complete and bees have left the orchard.

 - spirotetramat (Movento, Ultor)-Product formulations vary, check label for rates.
 REI 24 hr.
 PHI 7 days.